 Audience Question: Are private process servers used to serve orders in Washington State?

 Krystle Curley: They are and we highly recommend against it just because of safety issues.

-Sabath Huttle: The bad is sometimes it becomes necessary to go down that route.
-There are certain agencies that we work with that only try to serve the documents one time and if they can't get it in one time, they are not going to try again.
-They just don't have the capacity to do that.
-So, the Temporary Order keeps on getting reissued and reissued.
-Sometimes people are kind of forced into a corner to go down the private server route just to try and get the documents served
+Sabath Huttle: The problem is sometimes it becomes necessary to go down that route of hiring a private server.
+There are certain agencies that we work with that only try to serve documents one time and if they can't serve that one time, they are not going to try again.
+They just don't have the capacity to dedicate so many hours to trying to serve one person.
+When that happens, the Temporary Order keeps getting reissued and reissued.
+Sometimes petitioners are kind of forced into a corner to go down the private server route just to try and get the documents served.

 Audience Question: Do all protective orders include an order to surrender weapons?